srujan0403/GDP2_Project_Group3/Daily Updates.md

 ###### Sindhuja Vilipala
 One of our team members suggested a new model which we are able to detect the image.
 Now I need to check the accuracy of this new model by changing layers.

+###### Naina Sahiri
+On the recommendation of one of the team members, We developed a model that could accurately predict photos.

 ---------------------------------------------------------------------------------
 ##### February 22th
 ###### Anjana Thanguturi